Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 The distribution archive is created using

+	cd ${MAUI_SMART_GRID_SOURCE_CODE_ROOT_PATH}
 	$ python setup.py sdist

+## Uninstallation ##

+It is safe to complete remove the directory to which the software was installed for the purpose of replacing the software while preserving an existing configuration.
+The configuration settings are not stored in the software installation path and must be removed separately if complete removal is desired.

 ## Configuration ##

 All of the site-specific options are intended to be held in text-based configuration files.

 The software is configured through a text configuration file contained in the user's home directory.
 The file is named `~/.msg-data-operations.cfg`.
 Permissions should be limited to owner read/write only.
 It is read by the `ConfigParser` module.

+In summary, the configuration files are:

+* `~/.msg-data-operations.cfg`
+* `/usr/local/msg-egauge-service/config/egauge-automatic-data-services.config`

+The contents of these files are detailed in the following sections.

 ### Example Main Configuration File Content ###